suraj-2306/cc_vim/README.md

     `autocmd VimEnter *.cpp :vsp input.txt |vertical resize 40| split output.txt` to your .local.vimrc or any other Plugin vimrc you have used.
     Or
     b.
 If you're confortable working with buffers, ignore the above step

-3.a.
+3. a.
 Open a file `vim example.vim` in your local directory.
    Or
    b.
 If you're not using 2.a then use `vim example.cpp output.txt input.txt` to open the .txt files as buffers.

 4. Press <F-9> key to trigger the plugin.